isomerpages/ogp-parking-archived/index.md

       description: If you choose to end your parking session earlier, a refund calculated on a per minute basis will be given.
   - infobar:
       title: Contact us
-      description: To provide feedback on the app, please email us at feedback@parking.sg.
-The feedback link is also available through the app.
+      description: To provide feedback on the app, please email us at feedback@parking.sg. <br>The feedback link is also available through the app.
       button: Email us
       url: /faq/
 ---